FEATURE: 12 Days Of Rockmas

-So, to shake things up a bit the DEAD PRESS!
-Staff came up with the ’12 Days of Rockmas’, a festive Fuck You playlist of Rock and Metal Christmas themed songs.
-With only 12 days until the Big Jebus Birthday Showdown be sure to whack these Noel Nasty’s on your tinsel covered speakers, kick over a snowman, lace the crackers with gunpowder, drink all the sherry and turn it up to 11.
+So, to shake things up a bit, we’ve got you sorted with the ’12 Days of Rockmas’, a festive Fuck You playlist of Rock and Metal Christmas themed songs.
+With only 12 days until the Big Jebus Birthday Showdown, be sure to whack these Noel Nasty’s on your tinsel covered speakers, kick over a snowman, lace the crackers with gunpowder, drink all the sherry, and turn it up to 11.

-When he isn’t turning Slipknot into Stone Sour, Mr Taylor is telling it like it is in this vitriolic Christmas themed musical rant.
+When he isn’t turning Slipknot into Stone Sour, Mr. Taylor is telling it like it is in this vitriolic Christmas themed musical rant.
 Perhaps a tad preachy with talks of corporate greed and whatnot, but all is forgiven when Corey‘s nicotine infused voice barks “Fa-la-la-la-la-la, go fuck yourself!”

 Although they aren’t really known for their musical versatility, Zebrahead more than make up for that with their unrelenting, neck-breaking, head-fucking shows.
 However back in 2009 they released a genuinely amazing cover album ‘Panty Raid’, consisting of only of girl pop covers.
 Amongst the many gems on the album was a brilliant rendition of Mariah Carey’s ‘All I Want For Christmas’, taking an already catchy as hell Christmas jingle and injecting it with a hefty dose of that Mother-Fucking-Zebrahead-Octane™.

-I first heard this ball-ball-busting track during the American Dad episode ‘For Whom the Sleigh Bell Tolls’ and it simply blew my mind.
+I first heard this ball-ball-busting track during the American Dad episode ‘For Whom the Sleigh Bell Tolls’, and it simply blew my mind.
 August Burns Red have always been something else when it comes to riffs and guitarage in general but their version of ‘Carol of the Bells’ is just stunning, one that will have your head banging through sheer reflex alone and one that’s essential to any Xmas metal playlist.
-BYFH
+BYFH.

 Clearly the world was in a dark place and no one understood it in 2003, but whilst everyone was busy moping around those cheeky chappies from The Darkness were living it up with their classic rock Christmas Single ‘Christmas Time (Don’t Let the Bells End)’.
-If you can find a better Christmas rock song where that shouts “Bells End” half way through then you’d better let us know.
+If you can find a better Christmas rock song where that shouts “Bells End” half way through, then you’d better let us know.

-However, just like Michael Scott in The Office episode ‘Classy Christmas’ we’re going to add a wee bit of Chic into the Yule tide spirit.
-So while your sat on jam packed bus that’s still inexplicably freezing cold, you can close your eyes and pretend you’re sat in front of roaring open fire, sipping on mulled wine and snuggled in a thick woolly jumper whilst VersaEmerge’s conjure up a silky smooth ambiance with their acoustic cover of ‘You’re a Mean One Mr Grinch’.
+However, just like Michael Scott in The Office episode ‘Classy Christmas’, we’re going to add a wee bit of Chic into the Yule tide spirit.
+So, while you’re sat on a jam packed bus that’s still inexplicably freezing cold, you can close your eyes and pretend that you’re sat in front of roaring open fire, sipping on mulled wine and snuggled in a thick woolly jumper whilst VersaEmerge conjure up a silky smooth ambiance with their acoustic cover of ‘You’re A Mean One Mr. Grinch’.

-VersaEmerge also did a cover of ‘Santa Baby’ but it sounds more like an ominous Bond theme than a frivolous festive romp, so we decided to opt for the Grinch one instead.
+VersaEmerge also did a cover of ‘Santa Baby’ (here), but it sounds more like an ominous Bond theme than a frivolous festive romp, so we decided to opt for the Grinch one instead.

 While it may not be considered very Christmassy to:

-a) Pretend to be a Christian just to sell records
+a.)
+Pretend to be a Christian just to sell records.

-b) Scoff down steroids like Cadbury’s Miniature Heroes
+b.)
+Scoff down steroids like Cadbury’s Miniature Heroes.

-c) Pay a man to kill your wife
+c.)
+Pay a man to kill your wife.

-First things first, if you don’t know of Jarrod Alonge then stop what you are doing RIGHT NOW and go check out his YouTube channel here.
-He is essentially the Bill Bailey of the rock world with a razor sharp wit and an infuriating amount of talent.
-As writers he is essentially who we want to end up as.
+First things first, if you don’t know of Jarrod Alonge then stop what you’re doing RIGHT NOW and go check out his YouTube channel (here).
+He’s essentially the Bill Bailey of the rock world, with a razor sharp wit and an infuriating amount of talent.
+As writers go, he’s essentially who we want to end up as.

-Break out the black eyeliner, dust of the old trench coat and don a pair of fishnet gloves and purple pop socks because we’re going back in time to your teenage years when ‘The Nightmare Before Christmas’ was just so you.
-It wouldn’t quite be a Rockmas playlist without a mention from the classic alternative Christmas film spawned from the whimsical mind of Tim Burton and while there are many songs to choose from we’ve gone with ‘Kidnap the Sandy Claws’ (https://www.youtube.com/watch?v=Ry7PcYtKPhA).
-After a quick search though, it turns out Korn did an… interesting cover of this festive fright flick which has been gothified by at least 34%, give it a listen below.
+Break out the black eyeliner, dust of the old trench coat, and don a pair of fishnet gloves and purple pop socks, because we’re going back in time to your teenage years when The Nightmare Before Christmas was just so you.
+It wouldn’t quite be a Rockmas playlist without a mention from the classic alternative Christmas film spawned from the whimsical mind of Tim Burton, and, while there are many songs to choose from, we’ve gone with ‘Kidnap The Sandy Claws’ (here).
+It turns out that Korn did an… interesting cover of this festive fright flick, which has been gothified by at least 34%.

 What’s more emo than a song of heartbreak at quite possibly the most vulnerable time of year?
 A Jimmy Eat World cover of that song, that’s what.
 While Wham!‘s ‘Last Christmas’ is one of the few tolerable Christmas songs out there, Jimmy Eat World have done a stellar job of blending their subdued melancholic tones with this classic.
-Semi-acoustified and laced with Jim Adkins softer-than-a-blanket vocals this is quite possible one of the most chill Christmas songs out there.
+Semi-acoustified and laced with Jim Adkins‘ softer-than-a-blanket vocals, this is quite possible one of the most chill Christmas songs out there.

-Written by Andy Roberts
+Written by Andy Roberts (@Sassensquatch)